plone/plone.restapi/docs/source/endpoints/rules.md

 ## Changing content rules on a context with `PATCH`

-To make changes on content rule assignments on a context, send a `PATCH` request to the `<context>/@content-rules` endpoint:
+To make changes on content rule assignments for a context, send a `PATCH` request to the `<context>/@content-rules` endpoint:

 ### Apply on subfolders